Watts-Lab/team_comm_tools/hpcc-setup/hpcc-setup-documentation.md

     - this will populate files under the `~/hpcc_setup` directory

 ```
+@rivera-lanasm: Hi!
+I'm still not able to progress to the environment set-up ... it seems most steps after this one do not work because I am not sure which UN/PW it's looking for when I run this svn export github command.

 ERROR: I am unable to progress past this step because it was looking for a username/password.
 I tried both my Penn and my GitHub passwords, but neither worked.
 ```